Editor's note: This blog features two separate but complementary analytical insights

 Yet this is not a done deal, and political scrutiny will follow.
 A major hurdle has arisen as Donald Trump recently railed against the similar acquisition of NBCUniversal by Comcast in 2013, threatening it with a review and potentially a breakup.
 Trump brought that position to bear over the weekend, threatening to block the deal as the agreement was revealed.
 Clinton’s campaign has already indicated that she believes the deal should face scrutiny.

-Analysis from Ted Hall, Director of Research for Television, IHS Markit
+Analysis from Ted Hall, Director of Research for Television, within the IHS Technology Group at IHS Markit

 The acquisition of must-have content—the likes of which Time Warner produces, led by HBO’s numerous premium TV series—would leave AT&T well placed to assume a leading role in the emerging online TV revolution in the United States.